-When email is part of your real estate CRM functionality, it’s easy to cut the costs down.
+When email is part of your real estate CRM functionality, it’s easy to cut costs down.
 You can stay scalable because the expense is the same, even if your database is growing rapidly.
 Besides, it’s always easier to engage and convert existing leads in your database than invest more and more in lead generation.

 5) Don’t forget about mobile

-Last but not least, remember about the power of email on mobile.
+Last but not least, remember the power of email on mobile.
 In our previous posts, we mentioned how mobile starts impacting local search.
 The same can be said about email on mobile devices.

 In short, here are the most important things to know: